 Stormwater Containment Systems

 In California the amount of rainfall from the 1-year, 1-hour precipitation event generally ranges between 0.1 and 1 inch.
-For sites with mostly impervious surfacecatchbasininsertss, such storms result in flow rates of approximately 10 to 100 gallons per minute per acre.
+For sites with mostly impervious surfaces, such storms result in flow rates of approximately 10 to 100 gallons per minute per acre.
 So, depending upon the facility size and location, the containment system sizes could vary significantly.

 However, Plastic Facilities that must implement containment systems have a range of options available.
 Many systems capable of handling the design flow rates are available, but careful analysis of plastic sources, particle size, and treatment removal effectiveness is needed to properly design such a system.
 The majority of trash capture BMPs, such as catch basin inserts, are not designed to capture resin pellets and smaller particles.
 Some media filters will likely be able to remove large particles, but usually require pumping of stormwater, which may not always be practicable for a facility’s given configuration.